ministryofjustice/security-guidance/policies/it-security-policy.md

 ### Audit

 A security audit is a systematic evaluation of the MoJ's IT security management system which is performed to maintain effective security policies and practices.
-These checks may be subject to self or peer audit by operational line management, contract managers or HQ managers, as judged to be appropriate by the managers with responsibility for delivery.
+These checks are subject to self or peer audit by operational line management, contract managers or MoJ HQ managers, as judged to be appropriate by the managers with responsibility for delivery.
 For instance, checks on Information Asset Registers and Information Risk Registers should be carried out quarterly but other information assurance checks may be carried out less frequently or triggered by events such as contract renewals.

 When conducting an audit: